How to Avoid & Prepare for a Flat Tire on Your RV or Trailer

 Your RV or trailer spare tire is one of the most important items you can carry when you travel.
 Without it, you may be waiting for roadside assistance or unhooking your rig and driving back into town to fix the trailer tire.

-Before you head out, bring your spare RV or Trailer tire into the Les Schwab Tire Center near you.
-We’ll check it for cracks, separating tread, and other issues that could leave you stranded.
+Before you head out, bring your RV or trailer into the Les Schwab Tire Center near you.
+We’ll check all of your tires, including your spare for cracks, separating tread, and other issues that could leave you stranded.

 Les Schwab Tip: Be sure your spare is easily accessible.
-If it’s not mounted to the back of the RV or trailer, put it somewhere that is easy to access.
+If it’s not mounted to the back of the RV or trailer, put it somewhere that is easy to reach.

 Visually Inspect Your RV and Trailer Tires at Every Stop